co-opeer/AMA_public_page/README.md

 # OVERVIEW
-Computer vision for a parking system is an  stand-alone device, a camera that can recognize, classify, and distinguish vehicles in a parking lot.
+Computer vision for a parking system is software for a camera or group of cameras that can recognize, classify, and distinguish vehicles in a parking lot, offer a parking space, and conduct deep static.
 # GOALS
 **MVP:** develop solutions for autonomizing the operation of parking lots, automatically calculating parking bills, and improving the quality of service.